ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 ``foo`` is in a very real sense incorrect, because it is given a type signature that implies constraints that are not listed.
 To operationalize this correctness check, each time GHC sees an associated type used in a type, it generates the constraint required for the use by looking up the class that defines the associated type and instantiating a constraint from it using the parameters given for the associated type.
 If this constraint (or a constraint that subsumes it) is either given directly or otherwise known (such as from a GADT pattern match), the use of the associated type is lawful.
 If no such constraint is known, the type is unlawful.

-While it may be natural to think that the correct solution is to error out and leave fixing it to the programmer, we already have a way to find the constraint we need and such code was previously correct.
+While it may be natural to think that the correct solution is to error out and leave fixing it to the programmer, we already have a way to find the constraint we need to keep such previously correct code compiling.
 Assuming that the code is in reality correct, it is safe for GHC to emit a warning and then *adds the inferred constraint to the type specified by the programmer*.
 However, if an error arises involving this constraint or any of the types that are mentioned inside of it, we give a modified error that gives the inferred constraint, the follow-on error from it, and the associated type that lead it to be generated.

 Here's how it would work in practice: